natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/x_comprehensions.rst

 In general, it is an expression that converts an iterable object into a list.
 That is, a sequence of elements is converted and added to a new list.

-The expression above is similar to this loop:
+Expression above is similar to this loop:

 .. code:: python